mr-gribbles/sm-language-analyser/README.md

 # Social Media Language Analyser

+> **Note:** This branch contains the Dockerized web interface.
+For the most up-to-date command-line version and core features, please refer to the `v2.0-refactor` branch.
+New features will be rolled out to the web app version over time.

 A modular Python pipeline for sourcing, cleaning, rewriting, and analyzing text data from Reddit and Bluesky to create structured corpora for NLP research.

 ## Description